200+ hours saved managing donations in the first year with integrated CRM and finance systems

 Back in their old Quickbooks days, Moishe House’s financial systems were “very manual,” says Rachel Fruchtman, Moishe House Controller.
 Fruchtman, who oversees the entire business and finance operations of Moishe House, speaks openly about just how tedious and frustrating the process was before.
 “It was super labor-intensive.
 In fact, I wonder now how we ever operated that way.”

 According to Fruchtman and Moishe House Finance Director Caitlynne Murphy, before Venn completed their Salesforce/Sage Intacct integration, the two were spending more time doing painstaking manual reconciliations than they felt reasonable.
 Something had to give.
 And so, the two began exploring options and doing their due diligence to find the right partner—not as straightforward a task as they’d hoped.
 Soon, said Fruchtman, they realized that the world of integration was “its own whole new thing.”

-“Bradley and Omar from Venn were super helpful and extremely patient with us,” said Murphy.
-It seemed like we asked them a 1,000 questions and got 1,000 great answers back—answers we could actually understand.”
+“Bradley and Omar from Venn were super helpful and extremely patient with us.
+It seemed like we asked them 1,000 questions and got 1,000 great answers back—answers we could actually understand.”

 – Caitlynne Murphy